 Life At RIT

 Students come to campus from a variety of religious and spiritual traditions.
 Many will seek out the support and shared values of the religious community with which they identify.
 Others may explore the traditions and community from spiritual or religious expression new to them.
-It is not uncommon that students may do both – grow with the community in which they were raised but also explore the traditions and beliefs meaningful to friends and peers.
+It is not uncommon that students may do both – grow with the community in which they were raised and also explore the traditions and beliefs meaningful to friends and peers.
 Although it might be difficult for you, as a parent, to see your student explore spirituality and religious expressions different from your own family history, keep in mind that college is a time for your student to explore the meaning and purpose of life and learn about the world.
 This does not mean your student is making permanent decisions about his or her spiritual identity.
+Improving religious literacy can often help students deepen their root faith and gain cultural competencies that will serve them well in the workplace and life.

 The Kilian J. and Caroline F. Schmitt Interfaith Center